NinaQuik/stock-analysis/README.md

 ### Purpose

 The purpose of this challenge is to improve upon the code originally written during the module coursework.
 The original macro utilized nested for loops and re-used the same variables for each of the twelve stocks.
-The final results were accurate, however the solution may not scale for thousands of stocks.
+The final results were accurate; however the solution may not scale for thousands of stocks.

 This challenge refactored the code to create an array of variables for each stock thus bypassing the need for a nested for loop.